ranfysvalle02/cnn-transfer-learning/README.md

 Now, let's dive into a practical example.
 We'll use PyTorch, a popular deep learning library, and PyTorch Lightning, a high-level interface for PyTorch, to demonstrate transfer learning in a simple image classification task.

-Absolutely, let's delve deeper into the transfer learning aspect of the code:

 1. **Defining the Base Model**: The `SimpleShapeClassifier` class defines a simple Convolutional Neural Network (CNN) model for shape classification.
 It includes methods for the forward pass, training, validation, testing, and configuring optimizers.
 This model is trained on a dataset of images with shapes like circles, squares, and triangles.

 2. **Creating a New Dataset**: The script introduces new shapes (star, pentagon) and generates images for these new shapes using the `generate_new_shape_image` function.
 It then creates a new dataset, splits it into training and validation sets, and creates data loaders.